sebastiantoh/tp/docs/DeveloperGuide.md

 ##### Data Manipulation
 * `MonthlyListMap#addItem(Month month, Year year, T item)` — Adds item of type T to an item list based on the key of month and year.
-* `MonthlyListMap#removeItem(Month month, Year year, T item)` — Removes item of type T from an item list based on the key of month and year if exists.
+* `MonthlyListMap#removeItem(Month month, Year year, T item)` — Removes item of type T from an item list based on the key of month and year if the item exists.
-* `MonthlyListMap#clear()` — Removes all entries in the monthlyListMap.
+* `MonthlyListMap#clear()` — Removes all entries in the `MonthlyListMap`.

-The Data Manipulation operations are used to propagate changes to `MonthlyListListMap` when a meeting command `meeting add`, `meeting delete` or `meeting edit` is executed to keep the data in the `MonthlyListMap` up to date.
+The Data Manipulation operations are used to propagate changes to `MonthlyListMap` when a meeting command `meeting add`, `meeting delete` or `meeting edit` is executed to keep the data in the `MonthlyListMap` up to date.

-Given below is the class diagram for `MonthlyListMap` for the command `meeting stats`.
+Given below is the class diagram for `MonthlyListMap`.

 <img src="images/MeetingStatsClassDiagram.png" alt="result for meeting stats class diagram" height="400px">

-Given below are object diagrams for `MonthlyListMap` for the command `meeting stats` to illustrate how `MonthlyListMap` will be kept up to date after meeting commands `meeting add`, `meeting delete` and `meeting edit` are executed.
+Given below are object diagrams for `MonthlyListMap` to illustrate how `MonthlyListMap` will be kept up to date after meeting commands `meeting add`, `meeting delete` and `meeting edit` are executed.